-Smoking marijuana is not as bad for your lungs as smoking cigarettes.
+Smoking marijuana is not as bad for your lungs as cigarettes.
 But it still poses some minor health risks.

 Most people are aware that smoking cigarettes can lead to lung problems like impaired breathing or even cancer.
 While usually seen as less harmful, smoking marijuana is also thought to be bad for your lungs.